 Differences Between Joint Custody And Sole Custody In Singapore

-When determining child custody in Singapore, the Court may decide between a joint custody or sole custody arrangement, depending on what is in the best interests of the child.
+When determining child custody in Singapore, the Court may decide between a joint or sole custody arrangement, depending on what is in the child’s best interests.
 Understanding the differences between these two types of custody orders can help parents navigate the legal process more effectively.

 Level Of Authority In Decision-Making

-In a joint custody order, both parents share the responsibility of making major decisions regarding their child’s upbringing.
+In a joint custody order, both parents share responsibility for major decisions regarding their child’s upbringing.
 This includes decisions about the child’s education, healthcare, and religious upbringing.

-The joint legal custody arrangement requires that both parents agree on these significant aspects of the child’s life, promoting a collaborative approach to parenting.
+The joint legal custody arrangement requires both parents to agree on significant aspects of the child’s life, promoting a collaborative approach to parenting.
 Although the child may primarily live with one parent (the primary caregiver), the other parent retains equal decision-making power.

-Conversely, in a sole custody arrangement, only one parent is given the legal authority to make major decisions about the child’s life without needing the input or consent of the other parent.
+Conversely, in a sole custody arrangement, only one parent is given the legal authority to make major decisions about the child’s life without the other parent’s input or consent.

 This sole legal custody order is typically granted in cases where the Court determines that the non-custodial parent is unfit or incapable of participating in the decision-making process due to issues such as substance abuse, domestic violence, or severe mental health issues.